truelyyours/RTFD/htb/TheFrizz/Solution - todo.md

 ![[Pasted image 20250829171201.png]]

 Trying with random email and password gives "Incorrect username **and** password" strange.
 Anyways, there is Forgot password button, which take us to `http://frizzdc.frizz.htb/Gibbon-LMS/index.php?q=passwordReset.php`.
 Seems like passing a file in the query param.
 So, maybe we can do arbitrary read?
-A quick search lands me at
+A quick search lands me at [CVE-2023-45878](https://nvd.nist.gov/vuln/detail/CVE-2023-45878).
+A public exploit is available at https://herolab.usd.de/security-advisories/usd-2023-0025/.
+Basically we can access a particular path (`/modules/Rubrics/rubrics_visualise_saveAjax.php`) which expects an 'img' tag and we can make it write arbitrary data under the pretext of bsae64 encoded image.

+So, I head over to Burpsuite and